inveniosoftware/react-searchkit/docs/docs/components/sort_by.md

 * **values** `Array`

   A list of possible values, where each value has the format `{ text: "Creation Date", value: "created" }`.

-* **defaultValue** `String`

-  The default value to pre-select when rendering the component.
-For example, `"created"`.

-* **defaultSortByOnEmptyQuery** `String` *optional*

-  Value to use when executing a search with an empty query string.
-When searching with an empty query, users normally expect most recent results, while searching with a defined query string, best match or any other sorting field.
-Default value: the value of `defaultValue` prop.

 - **label** `function` _optional_